microsoft/CCF/doc/governance/accept_recovery.rst

 Once the recovery of the private ledger is complete on a quorum of nodes that have joined the new network, the ledger is fully recovered and users are able to continue issuing business transactions.

-.. note:: Recovery shares are updated every time a new recovery member is added or remove and when the ledger is rekeyed.
+.. note:: Recovery shares are updated every time a new recovery member is added or removed and when the ledger is rekeyed.
 It also possible for members to update the recovery shares via the ``update_recovery_shares`` proposal.

 Summary Diagram
 ---------------